 To establish and protect our intellectual property rights, we rely upon a combination of national, foreign and multi-national patent, trademark and trade secret laws, together with licenses, confidentiality agreements and other contractual arrangements.
 The measures that we take to protect our intellectual property rights may prove inadequate to prevent third parties from infringing or misappropriating our intellectual property.
 We may need to resort to litigation to enforce or defend our intellectual property rights.
-If a competitor or collaborator files a patent application claiming technology also claimed by us, or a trademark application claiming a trademark, service mark or trade dress also used by us, in order to protect our rights, we may have to participate in expensive and time consuming opposition or interference proceedings before the U.S. Patent and Trademark Office or a similar foreign agency.
+If a competitor or collaborator files a patent application claiming technology also claimed by us, or a trademark application claiming opposition or interference proceedings before the U.S. Patent and Trademark Office or a similar foreign agency.
 Similarly, our intellectual property rights may be challenged by third parties or invalidated through administrative process or litigation.
 The costs associated with protecting intellectual property rights, including litigation costs, may be material.
 Furthermore, even if our intellectual property rights are not directly challenged, disputes among third parties could lead to the weakening or invalidation of our intellectual property rights, or our competitors may independently develop technologies that are substantially equivalent or superior to our technology.
 Obtaining, protecting and defending intellectual property rights can be time consuming and expensive, and may require us to incur substantial costs, including the diversion of the time and resources of management and technical personnel.